eakfitzsimmons/eakfitzsimmons.github.io/cv.markdown

 - Wrote R code that modeled data in JAGS, the old Stan approach (classic Stan), and the new Stan approach (Stan)

-- Compared effective sample size per second for the models built in JAGS, classic Stan, and Stan and created graphical depictions of results
+- Compared effective sample size per second for JAGS, classic Stan, and Stan models and generated corresponding graphics

 **First-Year Project** Fall 2018 -- Summer 2019